Comprehensive Facility Operation & Maintenance Manual

 O&M manuals, likewise conducive for use in training, can be required as both paper and as an 'on-line' interactive electronic manual (IEM) developed using web-based and other accepted applications (html, xml, PDF, etc.).
 Training should be ongoing to keep up with technology and equipment changes in the facility.

 A. Maintenance Program

-Preventive Maintenance (PM) data includes equipment tag information, PM procedures, replacement parts, special tools, lubrication requirements, service providers, warranty information, etc. It is often presented in tabular format in the O&M manual.
-With BIM implementation, this data can be initially entered via a Construction Operations Building Information Exchange (COBIE) between the construction and operations phases of a project, then transferred to (versus input directly into) a PC-based Computerized Maintenance Management System (CMMS) or Computer-Aided Facilities Management (CAFM) software applications.
+Preventive maintenance (PM) data includes equipment tag information, procedures, replacement parts, special tools, lubrication requirements, service providers, warranty information, etc. It is often presented in tabular format in the O&M manual.
+With BIM implementation, this data can be initially entered via Construction Operations Building information exchange (COBie) between the design construction and operations phases of a project, then transferred to (versus input directly into) PC-based Computerized Maintenance Management System (CMMS) or Computer-Aided Facilities Management (CAFM) software applications.

 CMMS/CAFM applications typically support facility management needs associated with personnel, leasing, furniture, construction, equipment (including fleet vehicles), labor, spare parts inventory (with bar coding), PM scheduling, Work Order generation, and associated costs tracking.
 There are literally hundreds of these applications available today, which can be evaluated to identify the most appropriate.
 The CMMS/CAFM products should have the ability to be tailored to Owner-specific requirements.